Bicycling Resource for Los Angeles Bike Riders

 Some of the events that are currently listed on these sites (for dates in 2020 and 2021) include:

 While riding a bicycle is a great way to get some exercise while enjoying the outdoors, it carries certain risks.
 When riding on or near public roads, these include the risk of being hit by a distracted, drunk or careless driver.
-According to data from the Federal Highway Administration (FHWA), California Healthline and other sources, here are some notable statistics and information about bicycle accidents in Los Angeles and the surrounding areas:
+According to data from the Federal Highway Administration (FHWA), California Healthline and other sources, here are some notable statistics and information about bicycle accidents and laws in Los Angeles and the surrounding areas:

 Given the risks of riding around motor vehicles, what can you do to stay safe on Los Angeles’s roads?
 Here are five tips for staying safe while riding your bike in Los Angeles: